 - Fill in the online application form.
 Please note that the postal address and e-mail address you provide will be used for all future communication.
 It is therefore very important that the information is correct.

-- When you have completed the application form, please check the information carefully before clicking on the “Submit Application" button.
+- When you have completed the application form, please check the information carefully before submitting the application by clicking on the "Next" button.

 - English Proficiency Pdf, 13.9 kB.

 - Bachelor Diploma (scan of original(s)): You must have successfully completed a bachelor degree at a recognized university.

 - Transcripts (scan of original diploma(s) or sent directly from your university depending on which country your degree is from) *

 - Official translation into English or Swedish if the original documents are not issued in English.

 - Specific prerequisites for each programme.
 Please check to make sure you meet the specific requirements for each programme (listed in the right column of each programme page) before filling in your application form.